What is Financial Aid?

 When do I apply for financial aid?

-You can begin applying for financial aid in the January prior to the fall you plan to attend.
+You can begin applying for financial aid in the January prior to the semester you plan to attend.
 The earlier you apply, the better, as some resources are limited and may run out.
 We encourage all students to apply as soon as they and their family complete their taxes for the previous year.
 All WV residents are encouraged to apply prior to the state deadline of April 16th.

 What happens after I apply for financial aid?